 OK, so maybe getting toned abs isn't that simple, but Fitbit's latest smartwatch, the Fitbit Versa 2, sports several new features, including Amazon's voice assistant and a premium subscription service aimed at making it easier for you to reach your goals.
-The Versa 2 ($199) also has new sleep features, making it the best smartwatch for sleep-tracking.
+The Versa 2 ($199) also has new sleep features, making it one of the best fitness trackers and one of the best smartwatches for sleep-tracking.

 Fitbit Versa 2 price and release date

 The Fitbit Versa 2 costs $199 (£199) and is on sale now.
 It's the same price as the original Versa.
 The Versa 2 comes in three colors: Black, Rose Gold and Gray.
 Two special editions, both with a copper rose case, cost $229, but come with a 90-day trial of Fitbit Premium.

 Apple and Fitbit must be on to something, because consumers don't seem to mind the "squircle" design of those companies' smartwatches.
 The Versa 2 has the same rounded square look of its predecessor, with a few refinements.
 The bezel is smaller — Fitbit removed its name from the bottom bezel, so you see a bit more.
 It's about the same size (1.6 inches square), which means it should fit well on most wrists.

 Where the original Versa had three buttons — two on the left, and one on the right — the Versa 2 has just one button on its left side.
 It serves as both a Select and Back button; all other navigation is done via the Versa 2's touch screen.

 This simple setup works pretty well.
 You're never more than a few presses from where you need to be.
 However, like any other touch screen, the Versa 2's became erratic when it or my finger was sweaty.

 - Best Fitbit: Choose the right tracker for your needs